robertmand/FAIR-DaSH/index.md

 {: .prereq}

 > ## For Reviewers
-> If you have any comments, suggestions for our course, you can open a pull request or add your comments directly to this [google doc]
+> If you have any comments, suggestions for our course, you can open a pull request or add your comments directly to this
-> (https://docs.google.com/document/d/1twW2NOieV-s4UmIgiMSQaD5DdOrg82sLdR1XpwkupHg/edit).
-This Google doc will be constantly monitored in case there are any future
+> [google doc](https://docs.google.com/document/d/1twW2NOieV-s4UmIgiMSQaD5DdOrg82sLdR1XpwkupHg/edit).
+This Google doc will be constantly monitored in case there are
-> comments.
-For any enquiries, contact Sara Morsy
-> (skhalil7@bradford.ac.uk)
-> , please follow our guidelines
+> any future, please follow our guidelines
 >
 {: .discussion}